 Technology Gives Us an Online Diary

-Through the use of a blog, website, or social media, we can share our ideas, a moment that meant something to us, something that happened that changed us personally, and a look at how family life is evolving and shaping the way we live.
+Through the use of a blog, website, or social media, we can share our ideas, a moment that meant something to us, a significant event that happened that changed us profoundly, and a look at how family life is evolving and shaping the way we live.